alper/alpernl/content/posts/new-disciplines-for-a-real-time-data-world/index.md

 Ridiculous amounts of data requires strong analytics, very capable navigation and a new sort of editorial proces.
 These databases draw more and more information from the real world:

-> “The advent of inexpensive high-bandwidth sensors is transforming every field from data-poor to data-rich,”Edward Lazowska, \[…\] said ( [NYT](http://www.nytimes.com/2009/12/15/science/15books.html?_r=1&sudsredirect=true)) and “Today,”he added, “you have real-time access to the social structuring and restructuring of 100 million [Facebook](http://topics.nytimes.com/top/news/business/companies/facebook_inc/index.html?inline=nyt-org "More articles about Facebook.") users.”((I don't know exactly who has that access, but…)) (same source)
+> “The advent of inexpensive high-bandwidth sensors is transforming every field from data-poor to data-rich,”Edward Lazowska, \[…\] said ( [NYT](http://www.nytimes.com/2009/12/15/science/15books.html?_r=1&sudsredirect=true)) and “Today,”he added, “you have real-time access to the social structuring and restructuring of 100 million [Facebook](http://topics.nytimes.com/top/news/business/companies/facebook_inc/index.html?inline=nyt-org "More articles about Facebook.") users.”[^1] (same source)

 Better algorithms will allow us to make better sense of all this data and will provide inputs for the other fields.
 Everything can have an interestingness in a given context for a given person.